vitalets/playwright-bdd/docs/writing-steps/scoped.md

     ├── video-player.feature
     └── steps.ts
 ```
-This is equivalent of having `@game` tag explicitly defined in the `game.feature` and in all step definitions inside `@game/steps.ts`.
-With tagged directory you can omit tags from code - step definitions will be scoped automatically:
+This is equivalent to having the `@game` tag explicitly defined in the `game.feature` and in all step definitions inside `@game/steps.ts`.
+With a tagged directory, you can omit tags from the code - step definitions will be scoped automatically:
 ```ts
 // @game/steps.ts